xin-hedera/hedera-mirror-node/docs/database/README.md

 - Scope: 6949 account balance files
 - Problem: Early account balances file did not respect the invariant that all transfers less than or equal to the timestamp of the file are reflected within that file.
-- Solution: Fixed in Hedera Services in Sept 2020.
+- Solution: Fixed in Consensus Node in Sept 2020.
 Fixed in Mirror Node v0.53.0 by adding a `account_balance_file.time_offset` field with a value of `-1` that is used as an adjustment to the balance file's consensus timestamp for use when querying transfers.